A Guide To California Rental Application Laws

 Landlords can charge a small fee to cover their tenant screening costs.
 In general, a tenant screening report costs between $30 and $50.

 The amount you can legally charge a tenant for their tenant application varies from state to state.
 For example, the maximum you are allowed to charge a tenant as of 2019 in New York is $20.
-In California, the maximum screening fee you can charge is $50.94 per applicant as of 2019.

-Who Should Fill Out An Application Form?
+Who Should Fill Out An Application Form in California?

 1. All prospective tenants over the age of 18, applying to a property, should fill out a rental application.
 Even if they are moving in as a group they should fill out individual applications.